Winter Gardening With Kids

 Here on the westcoast we have typically mild winters, but this past one was colder than usual, which was great for experimenting with ice and snow!
 Playing with frozen bubbles is a fantastic opportunity to explore states of matter.
 When your temperatures dip below minus 5, simply bring your summer bubbles outside and watch them change from a liquid to solid state.
 Read more about how to play with ice and frozen bubbles here.

 And don’t forget that playing in your Winter garden attaches children to place in a way that helps them notice subtle changes in the landscape in early Spring.
-Add dump tricks for snow removal and clear those garden pathways or turn your mud kitchen into a snow kitchen!
+Add toy dump tricks for snow removal, and clear those garden pathways or turn your mud kitchen into a snow kitchen!

 Tracking animals and looking for animal prints is another great way to support children’s skills in looking closely.
 If you are lucky to get some fresh snow, get the children to pause and predict what tracks they might see before they start tromping through it!
 Bring technology out to the garden and take photographs of the prints to research later.
 Read Aloud Whose Garden Is It by Mary Ann Hoberman to ponder the many creatures who visit the garden when we are away.

 Many classes use loose parts for storytelling and creative play through the winter months.
 In our outdoor classroom, our loose parts are logs, branches, tarps, and wood cuts.
-Fort and den building becomes a big focus for us in the winter months and are embedded in our winter storytelling.
+Fort and den building becomes a big focus for us in the winter months and shelter play is embedded in our winter storytelling.
 Read more about ways to play in the rain here.

 If you enjoy using loose parts indoors, you can certainly bring them outdoors in winter too!
 Use magnifying lenses to look closely at frost and snowflakes and then invite children to make their own unique snowflakes with whatever materials you have in your beautiful junk drawers!
-These snowflakes were built on a baseplate of black felt with blue jewels, popsicle sticks and q-tips:
+These snowflakes were built on a placemat baseplate with blue jewels, popsicle sticks and q-tips:

 Winter Arts & Crafts In Your Garden